 Here in Oman, we quickly discover that the process varies depending on which passport you hold.

 Process for entering Oman on a foreign passport

-For us, as travellers on New Zealand passports, it is three steps.
-First, we purchase a 10-day single entry visa, next we clear immigration, and finally, we pick up our luggage and go through customs.
+For us, as travellers on New Zealand passports, it is a three-step process.
+First, we purchase a 10-day single entry visa, next we clear immigration, and finally, we pick up our luggage and then clear customs.

 . . . .
 New Zealand . . . . . . . . . . . . . .
 New Zealand . . . . . . .

-Clearly, this was not the way we had hoped to be entering Oman, but thankfully, it was not the drama it appeared to be either.
-One turns to hubby asking, “You are from New Zealand?”
+Clearly, this was not the way we had hoped to be entering Oman, but thankfully, it was not the drama it appeared to be, either.

 Cautiously he replies, “Yes.”

-Suddenly smiling, he continues, “Your minister was here yesterday.
-New Zealand doesn’t have to pay for visitor visas any longer.
+Suddenly smiling, he continues, “Well, I have good news.
+Your minister of foreign affairs was here yesterday.
+And now, New Zealand doesn’t have to pay for visitor visas any longer.
 Now I will take you to get your money back.”

 - Wikipedia has an outline by country of requirements.
 However, I would check before I arrived, as these things change.

-- Here is current information (as of the writing of this page) for citizens of Australia, United Kingdom, and the United States.
+- Here is current information (as of the writing of this page) for citizens of Australia, the United Kingdom, and the United States.